-As of January 3, 2019, there were a total of 74 boys at Lincoln Hills (16 on Serious Juvenile Offender Orders and 58 on regular DOC commitments).
-There were seven girls at Copper Lake (two on Serious Juvenile Offender Order and five on regular DOC commitments).
-There were six youth at Mendota Juvenile Treatment Center (0 on Serious Juvenile Offender Orders and six on regular DOC commitments).
+As of April 26, 2019, there were a total of 66 boys at Lincoln Hills (17 on Serious Juvenile Offender Orders and 49 on regular DOC commitments).
+There were four girls at Copper Lake (one on Serious Juvenile Offender Order and three on regular DOC commitments).
+There were six youth at Mendota Juvenile Treatment Center (one on a Serious Juvenile Offender Order and five on regular DOC commitments).

 Milwaukee County took over the Aftercare supervision from the State of Wisconsin effective July 1, 2017 for all non-Serious Juvenile Offender (SJO) youth.
 All DOC-Division of Juvenile Corrections youth placed in the community were assigned to a DYFS Human Service Worker who is providing supervision and case management for the kids and their families.
-The youth are all receiving appropriate services in the community to include, but not limited to, GPS monitoring for the initial 30 days or more in the community, intensive monitoring, clinical services, etc. As of January 3, 2019, there were 17 youth who were on Aftercare in the community.
+The youth are all receiving appropriate services in the community to include, but not limited to, GPS monitoring for the initial 30 days or more in the community, intensive monitoring, clinical services, etc. As of April 26, 2019, there were 15 youth who were on Aftercare in the community.
+Of those youth, ten are placed in-home, one is in the Criminal Justice Facility, two in youth detention, and two are placed out-of-home.
+As of the time of this report, three youth are currently missing, and a Capias/apprehension request has been issued for both.

-The current average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 57 from January 2016 to November 2018.
+The current average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 56 from January 2016 to March 2019.
 Please see the chart below: